Finger prints, tablets and WASH - Can research innovations protect two million people in Ethiopia from parasitic worms?

 A major new deworming initiative has been launched to evaluate different approaches and strategies to eradicate parasitic worms from communities in Ethiopia.

-Initially focusing on the 2 million people who live in the communities of the Wolaita zone in south-east Ethiopia, the Gashiyaro project aims to identify the optimal design of programmes that will break the transmission of both soil transmitted helminths (STH) and schistosomiasis infections.
+Initially focusing on the 2 million people who live in the communities of the Wolaita zone in south-east Ethiopia, the Geshiyaro project aims to identify the optimal design of programmes that will break the transmission of both soil transmitted helminths (STH) and schistosomiasis infections.

 The five year project will evaluate deworming approaches that seek to ally large-scale drug treatment programmes with initiatives that improve water, hygiene and sanitation (WaSH) facilities and practices.
-Reflecting this comprehensive approach, the project has been given the name of Gashiyaro meaning “cleans inside and out” in the local Wolaytinga dialect.
+Reflecting this comprehensive approach, the project has been given the name of Geshiyaro meaning “cleans inside and out” in the local Wolaytinga dialect.

-The Gashiyaro project is an international collaboration between the London Centre for Neglected Tropical Disease Research (LCNTDR), World Vision Ethiopia, the Ethiopian Public Health Institute (EPHI) and Ethiopia's Federal Ministry of Health, with funding from the Children Investment Fund Foundation.
+The Geshiyaro project is an international collaboration between the London Centre for Neglected Tropical Disease Research (LCNTDR), World Vision Ethiopia, the Ethiopian Public Health Institute (EPHI) and Ethiopia's Federal Ministry of Health, with funding from the Children Investment Fund Foundation.

 Previous mathematical modelling by the LCNTDR has shown that the transmission of some species of parasitic worms can be broken in certain settings through provision of multiple interventions, but it has not been attempted at scale in a low-income country through the existing health system.